hotosm/osm-merge/docs/highways.md

 especially useful for conflation, since the name and reference number match the paper or GeoPDF maps many people use.

+I found a few problems processing the ShapeFiles due to font encoding issues, and also with converting directly to GeoJson.
+I do this as a two step process, first make a unified ShapeFile from all the other ShapeFiles, and then convert it to GeoJson, which seems to work best.

+	ogrmerge.py -nln highways -single -o highways.shp VECTOR_*/Shape/Trans_Road*.shp -lco ENCODING=""
+	ogr2ogr highways.geojson highways.shp

 ## Conflation

-Once all the datasets are broken into manageble peices, and everything is using the OSM tagging schema conflation can start.
+Once all the datasets are broken into manageable pieces, and everything is using the OSM tagging schema conflation can start.
 There are two datasets specified, one is the primary, and the other is the secondary.
 The tag values in the primary will override the values in